Conengmo/battle_map_tv/README.md

 You can drag the image to pan and zoom with your mouse scroll wheel or with the slider in the GM window.

 Close the application by closing both windows.

-## Known issues

-- On Windows sometimes some buttons have linked behavior.

 ## Technical